 Memphis and up the road back home.
 I will be doing some new places as well as old favorites.
 Many of you have

 asked, and the answer is there is no plan to record on this trip - but who knows?
 Often I just go with the flow.
-Check
+Check it

 6/20/11 - This past weekend I played at the Doubletree in Pentagon City for the first time in months.
 It was great to

 play "dinner blues" (jazzy blues) again at this uptown place.
-This used to be a regular gig for me, and it was (and
+This used to be a regular gig for me, and it was (and still

-explore them instrumentally.
+them instrumentally.
 It looks like this may begin to be regular again.
 I certainly hope so!
 Stay tuned.

 6/9/11 - Lookout, Northern Virginia!
 I am looking forward to doing some "home" shows this month.
 Check the